wxwx1993/Bayesian_IA_Timing/README.md

 # Bayesian_IA_Timing
-Code for "Optimizing Interim Analysis Timing for Bayesian Adaptive Commensurate Designs".
-A innovative Bayesian adaptive commensurate designs that borrows adaptively from historical information and also uses a payoff function to optimize the timing of the study’s interim analysis.
+The R Package for the manuscript "Optimizing Interim Analysis Timing for Bayesian Adaptive Commensurate Designs". (https://arxiv.org/abs/1905.07456).
+An innovative Bayesian adaptive commensurate design that borrows adaptively from historical information and also uses a payoff function to optimize the timing of the study’s interim analysis.

 Code: